prem911/advancedMessenger/README.md

+These instructions are based on https://mobilefirstplatform.ibmcloud.com/labs/developers/8.0/advancedmessenger/

+We have video tutorials for each of the Labs.

 # Lets build advancedMessenger hybrid app
 ## Lab 2.62 - Adding MobileFirst SDK and registering app on server
 ### Objectives